The Best Things to See in Bali

 Kuta

 Every Bali visitor knows Kuta.
-It is a busy tourist region which is divided into smaller villages: Legian, Kuta, Seminyak and Tuban.
+It is a busy tourist region, divided into smaller villages: Legian, Kuta, Seminyak, and Tuban.
 The villages are similar, but they also have differences.
-The best nightclubs are in Legian, Kuta is more hectic, and Seminyak has perhaps the best beach.
+The best nightclubs are in Legian; Kuta is more hectic, and Seminyak has perhaps the best beach.
 While the Kuta area is not the most beautiful region in Bali, it is the home of many commercial services.
 There are big shopping malls, restaurants serving local and international cuisine, nightclubs and museums.

 Many travellers, like us, stay in Kuta.
-The availability of commercial services is the best thing that Kuta can offer.
+The availability of commercial services is one of the best things that Kuta can offer.
 Kuta also has a long beach with restaurants and bars.
 Unfortunately, finding peaceful nature spots in the Kuta area is almost impossible.

 If you stay somewhere else in Bali, we recommend spending at least one full day in Kuta exploring its villages.
 Aside from spending the day on the beach, allow some time to visit Vihara Dharmayana Buddha temple and Beachfront shopping mall.
 Kuta is full of tourist restaurants, so why not try inexpensive street food that costs only a few dollars?